Nikon 1 V2 vs Olympus PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon 1 V2 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the V2 does not offer wifi capability.
+In contrast, the V2 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the V2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V2 was succeeded by the Nikon 1 V3.
+Both the V2 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The V2 was replaced by the Nikon 1 V3, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon 1 V2 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.